 - Making sexual jokes.

 - Touching the victim inappropriately without their consent.
 This includes everything from patting on the behind to sexual assault and rape.

 - Asking questions about the personal/sex life of the victim.

 Who is Liable?

 If the harasser is a co-worker, then they are liable for their behavior.
-If the employer knows about the harassment, or should have known about it, or has provided an environment where such behavior is encouraged, then according to the sexual harassment law, the employer shall be held liable—even though they did not participate in it directly.
+Suppose the employer knows about the harassment, or should have known about it, or has provided an environment where such behavior is encouraged according to the sexual harassment law.
+In that case, the employer shall be held liable—even though they did not participate in it directly.